Typhoon Yolanda (Haiyan) FAQ’s

 Filipinos eat a lot of meat and fish in their diet.
 It may be more challenging for vegetarians to find acceptable food in the Philippines (especially since Typhoon Yolanda) but fruits, vegetables, rice, and eggs are usually available.
 Our homestay families have extensive experience in accommodating volunteers with special dietary restrictions as well.

 We can accommodate friends or partners that want to volunteer together.

 4. Will I be met at the airport?

 Our local staff will greet you at the airport when you arrive.
 Make sure you send us your flight itinerary before you leave so we know when you will arrive.

 5. How long can I volunteer for?

-We can accommodate volunteers from 2 weeks to 6 months.
-For longer placements, it will be necessary to extend your visa once you are here.
+We can accommodate volunteers from any duration of stay as of November 2013.
+For longer placements, it may be necessary to extend your visa once you are here.

 6. Will I be able to communicate with locals at my volunteer project?